 As your son in Reno, Nevada started to act out, you probably noticed him start to fall behind in school.
 Whether he has been getting suspended, skipping school, or just not paying attention in class, Jubilee Leadership Academy in a boarding school that can help.

-The problem is that many[ traditional high schools don’t know how to deal with troubled boys.
+The problem is that most traditional high schools don’t know how to deal with troubled boys.
 Punishing them over and over doesn’t work, and a lack of individualized attention can make it almost impossible for your son to get back on track.
 This happens even at some boarding schools for boys in Reno, Nevada!
 However, at JLA, caring staff will work personally with your son to help him succeed.
-Your son will participate in an individualized program that meets Washington State curriculum, ensuring that he gets the best education available.
+Your son will participate in an individualized program and nationally accredited academics, ensuring that he gets the best education available.

 As a parent, you don’t want your teenager’s unfortunate choices to ruin his opportunities in life.
 This can be a big concern, as these struggles rarely go away on their own.
 Problems often snowball, and this is especially true of academics.
 So Jubilee Leadership Academy catches your son before he’s gone too far and gives him the opportunity he needs to catch up in school.
 Your son’s future is important to us at Jubilee Leadership Academy, as we know it is to you.